Click to expand questions

 + When applying for a student visa:

-If you are wanting to study for over 3 months (over 6 months for some countries), you will require a student visa.
+If you are wanting to study for over 3 months (over 6 months for some countries), and do not have a valid long-term visa, you will require a student visa.

 3. Life in Japan

 If you would like to live in or visit Japan, learning the language and the culture is a great first step.